lesliefinlayson/kickstarter-analysis/README.md

    ![image](https://user-images.githubusercontent.com/84471904/123316404-a66fb180-d4e1-11eb-8361-89033b18d533.png)

-   2. In order to look specifically at the campaign dates and outcomes for Theater campaigns, the subcategory "Theater" had to be seperated out from the "Category and Subcategory" column.
-THis was achieved by using the "convert Text to Colums Wizard".
+   2. In order to look specifically at the campaign dates and outcomes for theater campaigns, the subcategory "Theater" was seperated out from the "Category and Subcategory" column.
+This was achieved by using the "cCnvert Text to Columns Wizard".

-   For example, by seperating out "film/video/television" to parent category "film & video" and subcategory "televion", can now explore trends specifically on television:
+   For example, by seperating out "film/video/television" to parent category "film & video" and subcategory "televion", television trends can be explored:

    ![image](https://user-images.githubusercontent.com/84471904/123316891-3e6d9b00-d4e2-11eb-8784-fbe009ca6028.png)